MT file photo

 Detroit City Councilmember Gabe Leland before his narrow District 7 win in 2013.

-Detroit City Councilman Gabe Leland is being accused of having demanded a constituent donate $15,000 to his campaign last year in an exchange for a favor.
+Detroit City Councilman Gabe Leland is being accused of having demanded that a constituent donate $15,000 to his campaign last year in an exchange for a favor.

 According to a lawsuit filed yesterday in federal court, Leland agreed to help a Detroit business owner involved in a property dispute with the city in exchange for the donation.
 Hesitant to go along with the plan, business owner Bob Carmack says he approached the FBI, which instructed him to wear a wire as he handed off an envelope with a portion of the cash to a woman apparently associated with Leland's campaign.

 Days later, the suit says, Leland told Carmack he'd received the $7,500 in cash, then asked him to fix his secretary’s car for free.
 Carmack obliged, saying he was told to do so by the FBI.

 Leland never made good on his promise to help Carmack with his property on Michigan Avenue, the suit says.
 A few weeks later, through his role as head of council's Planning and Economic Development Committee, Leland allegedly put the sale of Carmack's property on the council agenda.